Kayla Alexander

-Kayla Janine Alexander (born January 5, 1991) is a Canadian professional basketball player for Valencia Basket of the Liga Femenina de Baloncesto and the EuroLeague.
+Kayla Janine Alexander (born January 5, 1991) is a Canadian professional basketball player for the Toronto Tempo of the Women's National Basketball League (WNBA) and Valencia Basket of the Liga Femenina de Baloncesto and the EuroLeague.
 She played college basketball for the Syracuse Orange.
 After a successful career with the Orange, Alexander was drafted with the eighth overall pick in the 2013 WNBA draft by the San Antonio Stars.

 College career

 Alexander played collegiately at Syracuse University from 2010 to 2013.
 After her four years, she was the school’s all-time leader in points (2,024), blocks (350), field goals (736), free throws made (552), free throws attempted (750) and games played (140).
 She became the second player from Syracuse to be selected in a WNBA draft.

 Alexander's No. 40 jersey was retired by Syracuse University on December 8, 2024.

 WNBA career

 Alexander was drafted eighth in the 2013 WNBA draft by the San Antonio Stars.
 Since her rookie season, she's been a reserve center on the Stars' roster and a key contributor in rebounding.
 In the 2016 season, she averaged career-highs in scoring and rebounding with 8.0 points per game and 4.5 rebounds per game.
 In 2017, Alexander re-signed with the Stars in free agency.

 On February 1, 2018, Alexander was traded by the re-branded Las Vegas Aces along with a third-round pick in the 2019 WNBA Draft to the Indiana Fever in exchange for their second-round selection in the 2019 WNBA Draft.

+On July 9, 2026, she signed a seven-day hardship contract with the Toronto Tempo.